Tab-Alk/Neural-Intel-Lab/README.md

 python evaluate.py
 ```

-This script will run the questions from `evaluation/gold_standard_test_set.json` against the RAG system and use Ragas to score the results.
+This script will run the questions from `evaluation/gold_standard_test_set.json` against the RAG s booystem and use Ragas to score the results.
 The final report will be saved to `evaluation/evaluation_results.csv`.